paulipa/sico-wiki/community/doctrines/SPRAL-Doctrines/SPRAL-Alpha-Fleet.md

 To import a fitting from the wiki to in-game, copy the fitting then go to your fitting window in-game (ALT + F).

 Click the spanner to the left then at the bottom left click Import and Export > Import from Clipboard.

 ---
+To import a skillplan, go to the pastebin links and copy all of its contents.
+Then go in-game and into your character sheet where your skills are.

+To the left of the section where it says "Training Queue", there is an icon of 4 horizontal lines.
+Click this, then click "Add skills listed in clipboard to end of queue".

+---
 ## DPS